Financially reviewed by Patrick Flood, CFA.

 Bonds pay periodic interest payments (called a bond's coupon payment) based on a set interest rate (known as the bond's coupon rate) over a specified time period (known as the bond's maturity).
 Essentially, the loan is paid back plus interest after the bond has reached maturity.
 For a simplistic example, a $1,000 bond with a 5% coupon rate and a 5-year maturity will pay the lender $50 per year for 5 years, after which the original principal of $1,000 – known as the bond's par value – is repaid.

 Bonds are bought and sold as investments.
 The market value of a bond fluctuates based on creditworthiness of the issuer, time to maturity, and coupon rate.
 Bonds from low-credit-rating issuers typically pay a higher interest rate because the greater risk of default makes the bonds more risky; these bonds are called “high-yield bonds” or “junk bonds.”
-Longer-term bonds are usually worth more because their greater exposure to interest rate risk and inflation risk makes them more risky than short-term bonds.
-This sensitivity to interest rate fluctuations is known as a bond’s duration.
+Longer-term bonds usually pay a higher interest rate because their greater exposure to interest rate risk and inflation risk makes them more risky than short-term bonds.
+This sensitivity to interest rate fluctuations is known as a bond's duration.
 The rate of change of that sensitivity is called convexity.
 I wrote about choosing a bond duration here.
 I explored bond convexity here.

 Now that you know how bonds work, let's look at why one might want to invest in bonds.